fbpx

 Day 27 - Kalopani (2526m / 8287t)

 Veer off the main trekking trail to make a side trip to an ancient village of Purang.
 Further up from the village, continue to take the less frequented route going past another village with a medieval feel to it – Jhong.
 From Jhong, descend to the Jhing Khola (river), following the course which you emerge on to Kagbeni.
-After lunch, drive to Kalopani.
+After lunch, visit the village of Marpha, known for its natural beauty, culture and heritage.
+Wander around the village and explore beautifully designed buildings and perhaps try some locally produced apple jam.
+Afterwards drive to Kalopani.
 Admire stunning views of the Dhaulagiri and Annapurna Mountain ranges including Annapurna 1, and relax while taking in the panoramic Himalayan vistas.

 Day 28 - Pokhara